mhassonah/evo-svm/README.md

 * This project uses LibSVM library.
 * Main file to run is 'evo-svm.m'.
 Edit directory path to LibSVM toolbox, and Datasets folder.
 Specify all needed parameters in this file as well.
 * User can add or remove as many MAs as needed.
 Make sure to add them in the 'evo_algorithms' folder and call them in code as shown for other algorithms.
 Also make sure that all files' names are unique in the entire project.
-* This project uses paralell For loop separate experiments in Matlab.
+* This project uses paralell For loop for separate experiments in Matlab.